onmax/nimiq-ui/docs/vitepress-theme/index.md

 </template>
 ```

-The slot is only visible on desktop in the home layout.
+The slot appears in both desktop header and mobile sidebar (above the modules selector) in the home layout.

 ## Customization